WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 01 July 2024

 * Run meet-up session
-* Finish glossary draft and subit as a PR to GitHub
+* Finish glossary draft and submit as a PR to GitHub
+  * Got people suggest their own additions!
 * Submit participatory research chapter done with JS as a PR
+  * planning one more co-working with him for formatting etc.
+* Co-creation chapter:
   * Connect with KB and BR and do some co-working
+  * discuss at the meet-up
 * Create a draft engagement strategy for the AutSPACEs website
+  * where to share the launched platform?
+  * how to present it?

 ### Date 17 June 2024